madvirus/cucumber-tables/README.md

 The following list is some features:

 * Get number type value from DataTable row
-* Get Temporal type type value from DataTable row
+* Get LocalDateTime, LocalDate, YearMonth from DataTable row
 * Support marker string for getting null
 * Support D-day format for LocalDate type
+* Support M-month format for YearMonth type
-* Support number format using comma for Integer, Long, Float, BigDecimal type
+* Support number format using comma or underscore for Integer, Long, Float, BigDecimal type
 * Get object from DataTable row / Copy DataTable row values to object

 ## Repository